Hydrogen sulfide (H2S) content in natural gas or biogas

 20–120 €

-Read moreSemi-quantitative elemental screenign with ICP-SFMS
+Read moreSemi-quantitative elemental screening with ICP-SFMS and ICP-AES

 This metal screening analysis includes the semi-quantitative determination of 70 elements.
 The method can be used, for example, to determine the background concentrations of metals in environmental samples or to study the elemental distribution of unknown samples.
 Screening is also often performed to assess which metals should be analyzed by a quantitative method.
 The measurement is performed using a high-resolution ICP-MS technique (ICP-SFMS), which can identify very low elemental concentrations.
 A semi-quantitative determination of the following elements is included: Ag, Al, As, Au, B, Ba, Be, Bi, Br, Ca, Cd, Ce, Co, Cr, Cs, Cu, Dy, Er, Eu, Fe, Ga, Gd, Ge, Hf, Hg, Ho, I, Ir, K, La, Lu, Mg, Mn, Mo, Na, Nb, Nd, Ni, Os, P, Pb, Pd, Pr, Pt, Rb, Re, Rh, Ru, S, Sb, Sc, Se, Si, Sm, Sn, Sr, Ta, Tb, Te, Th, Ti, Tl, Tm, U, V, W, Y, Yb, Zn and Zr.
 However, please note that some elements may not be determinable due to matrix interference.
-During this semi-quantitative analysis, the instrument is calibrated for about 30 elements and the rest of the analytes are quantified using sensitivity factors for calibrated elements with similar mass and first ionization potential considering isotope abundances.
+During this semi-quantitative analysis, the instrument is calibrated for about 30 elements.
+The rest of the analytes are quantified using sensitivity factors for calibrated elements with similar mass and first ionization potential, considering isotope abundances.
 Quantitative analysis is also available at an additional price.
 During this analysis, all elements are calibrated (excluding halogens and Os).
 Please ask for an offer for this service.

 753 €

-Read moreTotal organic fluorine (TOF) content in challenging sample materials (chemicals, oils, etc.)
+Read moreFluorine content of challenging sample materials (chemicals, oils, etc.)

 ASTM D7359